 The people we see are computer users, (most commonly with arthritis of the spine, hands, neck and hips) wanting our help to safely use their computers at home.
-As well as recommending ergonomic equipment, we offer them advice on dealing with arthritis, which we’d like to share with you now.
+As well as recommending ergonomic equipment, we offer them advice on working with with arthritis, which we’d like to share with you now.

 If you suffer from arthritis of the spine:

 Support for the lumbar region is important for people who suffer from arthritis of the spine and we recommend to our customers that they invest in a chair that has a wide range of adjustment features and a memory foam base for excellent support.

 And even if your chair allows you a wide range of movement, it’s imperative that you get up and move about yourself throughout the day.
 Make a note on your computer calendar, or use a kitchen timer to set a reminder every 40 minutes to get up for a wander around the room.
 Or install Workpace, to remind you to take a break when the software determines you need it and to actually show you which stretches you need to do.